aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 I am not convinced that we need sophisticated abstractions for these types at runtime.

-For this reason, the implementation of Virgule uses built-in Racket types for logic values and logic vectors: booleans for flags and control signals, integers for general-purpose data and numbers.
+For this reason, the implementation of Virgule in Racket uses built-in types for logic values and logic vectors: booleans for flags and control signals, integers for general-purpose data and numbers.
 In fact, Racket integers already provide all the facilities that I need